Welcome to Spacenav!

 For more details about 3Dconnexion and their devices: visit their website.

-All parts of the spacenav project, except from the java bindings and the win32 port,
+All parts of the spacenav project, except the java bindings,

 are written and maintained by John Tsiombikas (firstname.lastname@example.org), and released as